Ivan-Klabucar/biosoup/README.md

 ## Acknowledgement

 This work has been supported in part by the Croatian Science Foundation under the project Single genome and metagenome assembly (IP-2018-01-5886).

+### New Phred Quality Score Compression
+This version encodes each quality score with only two bits.